douglas county historical society

-In the fall of 2013, dda launched a serious passion project by introducing our first brandkind initiative, calling community organizations in need of a rebrand to submit applications.
+In the fall of 2013, David Day Associates launched a serious passion project by introducing our first Brandkind initiative, calling community organizations in need of a rebrand to submit applications.
 For one recipient, we would donate our full brand process to help their team discover, clarify and activate their brand by whatever means necessary.
-We were positively thrilled to partner with Douglas County Historical Society (DCHS) for brandkind I.
+We were thrilled to partner with Douglas County Historical Society (“DCHS”) for Brandkind I.

-The brand identity and brandscape were tired, fragmented, bland and doing a disservice to the dynamic energy that spills out of The Crook House Museum and everyone at DCHS.
-At the heels of a comprehensive strategic report, including recommendations for culture, operations and external brand maximization, we presented a resonating brand core, voice and messaging platform and fresh brand identity options.
+The brand identity and brandscape were tired, fragmented and doing a disservice to the dynamic energy that emanates from The Crook House Museum and every stakeholder at DCHS.
+On the heels of delivering a comprehensive discovery report, including recommendations for culture, operations and external brand maximization, we presented core brand values, a voice and messaging platform and fresh brand identity options.

-With a compelling promise that “We live history,” the chosen brand identity gives “anyone breathing Douglas County air” the power to unlock the past, and make it relevant for the future.
-The marigold and navy color palette is timeless and confident; and the brandscape incorporates modern typographic pattern that cooly engages people of all ages.
+With a compelling promise that “We live history,” the chosen brand identity gives “anyone breathing Douglas County air” the power to unlock the past and make it relevant for the future.
+The marigold and navy color palette is timeless and confident, and the brandscape incorporates a modern typographic pattern that engages people of all ages.